 What defines life, grants meaning, makes stable,

-He shouldered our malaise, and with bleeding pores prayed,
+He shouldered our guilt and with bleeding pores prayed,

-Then kissed by a fable-lover, one not unlike us,
+Then kissed by a traitor, one not unlike us,

 Who treasured not Christ, but preferred money-lust;

-The Servant-King was bound by the chains we procured,
+The King-eternal bound by the chains we procured,

 His back whipped to ribbons, thorn-crowned, He endured.

-He ascended the Hill, the Place of a Skull,
+He ascended the Hill, the Place of the Skull,

 Where spiked to the Tree He would taste wine & gall;

-As the wrath He would meet with in that holy hour.
+As the wrath He assumed in that holy hour.

 The Messiah of Israel mocked by His kinsmen,

-Only this God-Man could raise this cup well,
+Only this God-Man could raise the cup well,

-Only this Lamb could confront powers of hell;
+Only this Lamb could unseat powers of hell;

-Only this Mediator could bear sin and death,
+Only One Mediator could bear sin and blame,

-“It is finished!”, He had cried, Oh, ineffable finish,
+“It is finished!”, He cried, Oh, ineffable finish,

 Love vast as oceans and skies and all heavens,